microsoft/FluidFramework/server/monitoring/README.md

     }
 ```

 Note that the component loader uses 'npm install' to load the package in 'installPath' directory.
 Node requires a minimal package.json file to install the component.
-An example is provided in the component folder.
+An example is provided in the 'component' folder.
 To install from a private registry, a '.npmrc' file is also required.

 # Monitoring in Kubernetes
 For continuous service liveness monitoring, it is possible to deploy the script as a kubernetes cronjob.
 Instructions are listed below:

-To build and run/test locally in docker
+To build and run/test locally using docker
 ```
-`npm run docker:build`
+npm run docker:build
-`npm run docker:start`
+npm run docker:start
 ```

 Pushing to registry